-- Add all of the remaining ingredients, except for the broccoli and coconut milk.
-Cook at high pressure for 4 minutes with a natural release for 10 minutes.
-You can release the pressure manually after that.
+- Add all of the remaining ingredients, except for the broccoli, coconut milk, and sriracha.
+Cook at high pressure for 4 minutes with a quick release.

 - Carefully remove the Instant Pot's lid, and add the broccoli to the pot.
 Bring to high pressure for 0 minutes (yes!
 See note!), and do a quick release.

 - Add the coconut milk, stir and serve with sriracha sauce on the side.

 Can I make this if I don’t have tofu?
 I have rice noodles - would that work maybe?

 You may need to adjust the liquid if you do noodles, so I'm not sure.
 You could use drained, canned chickpeas, though!

 Hello Becky.
 I want to make this soup this weekend, but I don’t have an instant pot.